zr7goat/Nautilus_Trader_Jerry_fall_2023/README.md

 # Nautilus_Trader_Jerry_fall_2023
-Nautilus_Trader_Jerry_fall_2023 is a customized verision of Nautilus trader by Jerry Li opensourced on Fall 2023 This project is for non-profit purposes as research and educations For investments contact zr7goat@gmail.com
+Nautilus_Trader_Jerry_fall_2023 is a customized verision of Nautilus trader by Jerry Li opensourced on Fall 2023.
+This project is for non-profit purposes as research and educations.
+For investments and other in-depth communication, please contact zr7goat@gmail.com

 nautilus-trader       1.171.0
 --------------